-Fill in the Contact form on the web site and tell us how we may assist you.
+Fill in the >Contact< form on the web site and tell us exactly how we may assist you.

-If you wish to send a more detailed letter you may do so to; investigations (at) freemanart (dot) ca
+If you wish to send a more detailed private letter you may do so to;

-When sending images, try to restrict the size of the files to under 500kbs unless larger files are requested.
+When sending images, please try to restrict the size of the files to under 500kbs unless larger files are requested by us.

 Q: Do you charge a PERCENTAGE of value or as part of the fee for any valuation appraisal?

-Unlike many art appraisers, we definitely do not charge any percentage of an items worth.
+Unlike many art appraisers, we definitely do not charge any percentage of an items likely worth.

-By charging a percentage of likely worth, or estimated value, this has a very strange habit of making absolutely everything 'valuable' in some unscrupulous appraisers eyes and is in our view, both unprofessional and unethical -
+By charging a percentage of possible worth, or estimated value, this has the strange habit of making absolutely everything 'valuable' in the eyes of some unscrupulous appraisers and is in our view, both unprofessional and unethical.

 Sadly though, hundreds of art appraisers do this.